Pragma-Innovation/bgpflowspectool/README.md

 * [Console window](https://github.com/Matt-Texier/local-mitigation-agent/blob/master/docs/console_win.md)

 As of today, this tool has been tested against 7750 Nokia routers.
 Next step will be about testing this tool against other router vendors.
 Please note that this tool provide facilities to configure BGP flowspec but Gobgp provide the BGP stack.
 As such, most interoperability concerns are mainly related to gobgp stack.

+# Install and use the tool
+If you just want to evaluate this tool, you can dowload a VM image ready to use from the Pragma Innovation static web repository : http://static.pragma-innovation.fr/flowspec-rr-vm.qcow2

+Install this qcow on your KVM hypervisor using a default virtio NAT interface and using the login: flowspec-rr and sudoer password: flowspec-rr.

+Once logged in, run ```start x``` and look at README.txt file on the desktop.

 # Install and configure your development machine